6G-SANDBOX/TNLCM/docs/README.md

    ├─ mail/                  // folder that handler the configuration to use flask_mail.
    ├─ models/                // folder that contains the database models.
    ├─ repository/            // folder that handler the connection to any repository.
+   ├─ resource_manager/      // folder that handler the resource manager.
    ├─ routes/                // folder that handler the API that is exposed.
    ├─ sixg_library/          // folder that handler the connection to the 6G-Library repository.
    ├─ sixg_sandbox_sites/    // folder that handler the connection to the 6G-Sandbox-Sites repository.